 BLA, MUD Toronto, PhD Univ College London, CSLA, OALA - Associate Professor

 B.Sc.
 McGill, M.Sc.
 Guelph, PhD McGill, RPP, MCIP - Assistant Professor

 Wayne J. Caldwell

 BA, MA Western, PhD Waterloo - Professor

 B.Sc., M.Sc.
 Bangladesh, M.Sc.
 Wageningen, PhD Vienna - Assistant Professor

 BLA Guelph, MLA Minnesota, PhD Michigan, CSLA, OALA - Professor

 BA Windsor, M.Sc.
 Guelph, PhD Western, RPP, MCIP - Associate Professor

-BA Dalhousie, MA Calgary, MA Carleton, PhD Guelph - College Associate Professor Emeritus, School of Environmental Design and Rural Development, University of Guelph
+BA Dalhousie, MA Calgary, MA Carleton, PhD Guelph - Professor Emeritus

 Associated Graduate Faculty